arXiv/arxiv-base/development/README.md

 First, you need a venv with poetry.
 Set it up with arxiv-base's pyproject.toml as usual.

+Second, you need to download the database schema.
+Prepare the database password at `~/.arxiv/arxvi-db-read-only-password`

-Second, you need one of two:
+Third, you need one of two:

-* docker to run the mysql
+* docker to run the mysql (recommended)
 * local mysql

 If you do not have local mysql, docker mysql is used. development/db_codegen pulls and starts the docker, if you just run it, the docker mysql is used.

 so once

+    cd <YOUR-ARXIV-BASE like ~/arxiv/arxiv-base>
     . venv/bin/activate
+    development/dump-schema.sh
     python development/db_codegen.py

 generates `arxiv/db/models.py`